imrafaelmerino/JIO/README.md

 Let's implement a service with the following requirements:

 * The signup service processes a JSON input containing at least two fields: email and address, both of which are expected as strings.
-Initially, the provided address is in string format, and the service proceeds to validate and standardize it using the Google Geocode API.
+The service proceeds to validate and standardize it using the Google Geocode API.
 The results obtained from Google are then presented to the frontend for the user's selection or rejection.
 In the event of any errors occurring during this process, the service will return an empty array of addresses.

 * Additionally, the service stores the client's information in a MongoDB database.
 The identifier returned by MongoDB serves as the client identifier, which must be sent back to the frontend.
 If the client is successfully saved in the database and the user does not exist in the LDAP system, the service initiates two additional actions:

-1. The user is sent to the LDAP service.
+    * The user is sent to the LDAP service.
-2. If the operation succeeds, an activation email is dispatched to the user.
+    * If the operation succeeds, an activation email is dispatched to the user.

 * The signup service also provides information about the total number of existing clients in the MongoDB database.
 This information can be used by the frontend to display a welcoming message to the user, such as "You're the user number